-Central nervous system (CNS) diseases affect as many as 1.5 billion people worldwide,1 accounting for an economic burden of more than $2 trillion in the EU and U.S.2 The market for drug delivery technologies in CNS is expected to grow to $22.5 billion in 2018.3 New CNS drugs are being discovered but with considerably lower success rates than those for non-CNS indications.
+Central nervous system (CNS) diseases affect as many as 1.5 billion people worldwide,1 accounting for an economic burden of more than $2 trillion in the EU and U.S.2 The market for technologies that can deliver drugs into the brain to treat CNS disease is expected to grow to $22.5 billion in 2018.3 New CNS drugs are being discovered but with considerably lower success rates than those for non-CNS indications.
 The main obstacle to effective CNS delivery is the blood-brain barrier.

 The blood-brain barrier is made up of specialized capillary endothelial cells that tightly regulate brain homeostasis through multiple transporters, receptors, enzymes, low pinocytotic activity and low paracellular permeability.
-As it is a highly selective barrier in protecting the brain from harmful substances, the blood-brain barrier also restricts more than 98 percent of small molecule drugs and almost 100 percent of larger biologic drugs (antibodies, enzymes, etc.) cannot enter the brain in therapeutic concentration.
+While protecting the brain from harmful substances, the blood-brain barrier also restricts more than 98 percent of small molecule drugs and almost 100 percent of larger biologic drugs (antibodies, enzymes, etc.) from entering the brain in therapeutic concentration.
 It is the key, not only to delivering therapeutics to the CNS, but also to targeting adequate brain cells and correct intracellular compartments in order to elicit therapeutic efficacy.

 Major features of the xB3 platform: